 The tool allows helpdesk staff to log onto a thin user interface with limited access to the AirDefense appliance.
 Using a device selection wizard, the helpdesk staff can remotely identify the wireless device via its hardware MAC address.
 The system then runs a series of connection tests enumerating success, failure or warning results for each step (as depicted in Figure 3).
-The system can present the analysis in simple terms, for example "the wireless network around the station is healthy" or "the station has been observed actively sending or receiving wireless traffic."
+The system can present the analysis in simple terms, for example "the wireless network around the station is healthy" or "the station has been observed actively sending or receiving wireless traffic".
 This enables diagnosis and resolution of common wireless problems.
 Apart from troubleshooting a specific device, the tool also allows helpdesk personnel to employ a scope based analysis to analyze problems that might be affecting a group of devices.
+Capacity and channel utilization graphs can be generated in real-time providing valuable insights into performance bottlenecks as depicted in Figure 3.